Airdate: 01/14/1987

 What.

-He’s like: “Jonathan, where did you get booze?”
+He’s like: “Johnny, where did you get booze?”

 But then, about Mark, there’s a problem.
-In the second season episode The Smile In The Third Row (helping an actor who had religious visions), Jonathan was skeptical about the actor because, his words, he had never see his superior in the first place.
+In the second season episode The Smile In The Third Row, in which they had to help an actor who claimed to experience religious visions, Jonathan was skeptical about the actor’s hallucinations because, his words, he had never seen his superior in the first place.

-Now, it’s not really a contradiction—he’s not saying the exact same thing—but it’s weird.
-Either Jonathan didn’t mean it literally, or he has met his superior at some point in the last season.
+Now, it’s not really a contradiction—he’s not saying the exact same thing in this episode—but it feels weird.
+Either Jonathan didn’t mean it literally in that episode, or he has met his superior at some point in the last season.
 Or he’s a liar.

 Mark looks at him like: “Jonathan, that’s not what you told me one year ago”.